javierbarbero/SpatialDependence.jl/docs/src/sweightmatrices.md

 ```@example polyW
 islands(W)
 ```

-The function `nobs` returns the number of observations in the spatial weights object.

 Spatial weights objects implement the following methods to obtain descriptive statistics of the number of neighbors: `minimum`, `maximum`, `mean`, `median`.